jbush001/NyuziProcessor/tests/cosimulation/README.md

 compared, as the randomly generated test program will not explicitly flush them.
 The C model does not emulate the caches.

-_Currently, the test does not support a processor reading from addresses that another is writing to.
+_Currently, the v1 testbench does not support a processor reading from addresses that another is writing to.
 The simulator does not model the behavior of the store buffer, so we can't simulate this is a cycle accurate manner yet._

 # How it works